MPMc-Git/McGitNotes/mc-git-kb/docs/salesforce/sfdc-free-tier.md

 ## Supporting my job hunt

+!!! info "What this does"
+    In order to leverage the Free Tier without creating Custom Objects, you have to think of Standard Objects a little differently.
+My thought was to leverage Products as Jobs - the below is what I did to make that happen.

 | What | Where | Name | Info |
 | :--: | :--: | :--- | :--- |
 | Process | Sales | Customer | Standard Opp Process |